 - black pepper, to taste

 Heat the olive in a pan over medium heat.
 Add the onions and garlic, and saute them until translucent, 5-7 minutes.
-Add the mushrooms, followed by a pinch of sea salt, and saute the mushrooms until they have softened and reduced in size, about 5 minutes.
-Then add the celery, bell pepper, and thyme.
-Cook for 2-3 minutes.
+Add the mushrooms, celery and carrots, followed by a pinch of sea salt, thyme, and rosemary.
+Saute everything until the vegetables have softened, about 3-5 minutes.

 Transfer the mixture to a parchment-lined loaf pan, spread, and press into an even layer.
 Brush the top with a little oil to help the loaf retain moisture.

-Bake at 350°F/175°C uncovered for 30-35 minutes or until golden brown on the edges and slightly dry to the touch.
+Bake at 375°F/190°C uncovered for 35-45 minutes or until golden brown on the edges and slightly dry to the touch.
 Remove from oven and let rest for 15-20 minutes in the pan.
 Then gently remove and carefully slice and serve.